mwczapski/windows_vscode_development_in_linux_docker_container/README.md

 `/mnt/<drive letter>/dir1/../dirN/<projectNameDir>/_commonUtils/`

 Top-level scripts, belonging to this package, are expected to be located in the `_commonUtils` directory and to have that directory as their working directory at the time of invocation.
+(Strictly speaking this is giverned by the `__SCRIPTS_DIRECTORY_NAME` readonly variable in the `./utils/__env_GlobalConstants.sh`)

 Scripts source a number of utility scripts, located in its `utils` and `libs` subdirectories.
 Test scripts source a number of utility scripts, located in its `utils`, `libs` and `bash_test_utils` subdirectories.

 The scripts assume that all projects-specific artifacts which are generated, except the docker image and the docker container, will be created in the parent directory of the `_commonUtils` directory.

 The following depicts the directory hierarchy and artifacts involved.
-The name <strong>gitclient</strong> is the `'<projectNameDir>'` in this example.
+The name <strong>programming_in_bash</strong> is the `'<projectNameDir>'` in this example.
 The name <code>\_commonUtils</code> is the name of the directory in which the main scripts are expected to reside.
 The <code>utils</code> directory contains common constant and function definitions, many of which are used in the main scripts.

 <!-- tree -L 3 ../../gitclient/ | sed 's/?/\+/g; s/?/-/g; s/?/\\/g; s/?/|/' > _tree.txt -->
 <!-- cat _tree.txt | grep -vi '.LNK\| _git\| dcc\| dco\| _15\| _t\| _01\| _blog\| __doc\| _exp\| _RE\| VSCODE-R' -->